What you need to know to get started

-We invite you to learn about the services that are available and about the choices you can make to benefit you as a student attending UHMC.
+We invite you to learn about the services that are available and about the choices you can make to benefit you as a student attending the University of Hawaii Maui College.
 We hope you will enjoy your exploration through our website.
-The goal, for you and for us, is to structure you for success!
+A goal for you and for us is to structure you for success!

-- An Open Letter to Parents of Students with Disabilities about to Enter College
+- An Open to Letter to Parents of Students with Disabilities About to Enter College

 - Disclosure of Disability

 - Confidentiality and Release of Information

 - Structure Yourself for Success

 You will need to provide documentation of your disability.
 If you do not already have documentation, the Disability Coordinator can suggest possible referrals.
 This documentation is essential for you and the Disability Coordinator to develop your accommodation plan.